jiahao919/SNMs/README.md

-# Parallel imaging reconstruction using spatial nulling maps
+# PI Recon using SNMs
 This repository provides an implementation of "Parallel imaging reconstruction using spatial nulling maps", accepted by Magnetic Resonance in Medicine in 2023.

 ## Suggested Setup